Guided simulation of conditioned chemical reaction networks: Choices for

-The proportionality is up to a differentiable time-dependent function and hence does not affect the change of measure by \Cref{lem:time-scaling}.
-The result now follows by substituting this expression into the definition of $\alpha^g_\ell(t,x)$ and rewriting in terms of the metric $d$. \end{proof} This implies that only one matrix inverse, $(LaL^\T)^{-1}$, needs to be calculated.
+\end{lem} \begin{proof} This result follows by substituting the expression for $g$ in \eqref{eq:htilde-noHF} into the definition of $\alpha^g_\ell(t,x)$ and rewriting in terms of the metric $d$. \end{proof} This implies that only one matrix inverse, $(LaL^\T)^{-1}$, needs to be calculated.
 By \Cref{eq:guided_rate_worked_out}, the intensity of the guided process either becomes very large or small depending on whether $L(x+\xi_\ell)$ is closer or further away from $v$ than $Lx$ with respect to the metric $d$, which has intuitive appeal.
-Also note that $\eps$ appears only in the denominator at $T+\eps$, which implies that the choice $C=\eps L{a}L^\T$ conditions the process at time $T+\eps$, thereby precluding explosive behaviour in \eqref{eq:htilde-noHF} as $t\uparrow T$.
+Also note that $\eps$ appears only in the denominator at $T+\eps$, which implies that the choice $C=\eps L{a}L^\T$ {imposes the conditioning at at time $T+\eps$ instead of $T$}, thereby precluding explosive behaviour in \eqref{eq:htilde-noHF} as $t\uparrow T$.

 \begin{rem} Ideally, we would like to have $\bb{P}^{g}\left(LX(T)=v\right)=1$.
 For $g=g_\eps$ as in \Cref{lem:g_epsilon} this is not guaranteed.
 Essentially, the choice $C=\eps L{a}L^\T$ yields a process where $LX(t)$ hits $v$ at time $T+\eps$.
 Since the intensities are bounded from below and above, there is a positive probability of at least one reaction occurring in $(T,T+\eps)$ resulting in $LX(T)\neq v$.
 In \Cref{sec:equivalence} we discuss the case where $\eps=0$, which does yield $\bb{P}^{g}(LX(T)=v)=1$. \end{rem}